University of Göttingen: Academics

-Reputation and rankings
+Rankings

+In the QS World University Rankings 2024, it was placed the 232nd internationally and the 13th nationally.
+The Times Higher Education World University Rankings for 2024 ranked it as 111th globally and 10th at the national level.
+According to the 2023 ARWU World Rankings, the university holds a position within the 151–200 range internationally and between the 6th and 9th domestically.
+In the 2023 Center for World University Rankings (CWUR), the University of Göttingen was ranked the 97th worldwide and the 6th nationwide.
+In the 2024–2025 US News Best Global Universities Rankings, it was ranked tied for 172nd globally and the 8th nationally.

-Within the framework of the 2006–07 German Universities Excellence Initiative, it won funding for its future concept "Tradition, Innovation, Autonomy," its graduate school "Neurosciences and Molecular Biosciences," and its research cluster "Microscopy at the Nanometer Range."
-In the 2012 Excellence Initiative, Göttingen succeeded in obtaining funds for its graduate school "Neurosciences and Molecular Biosciences" and its research cluster "Microscopy at the Nanometer Range", but failed in its bid for future concept financing.
-In September 2018, Göttingen succeeded in gaining funds only for its research cluster "Multiscale Bioimaging", and failed in the other applications.
-Consequently, Göttingen would no longer be eligible for the fourth round of future concept financing across the country in 2019.
+Within the framework of the 2006–07 German Universities Excellence Initiative, it won funding for its future concept "Tradition, Innovation, Autonomy", its graduate school "Neurosciences and Molecular Biosciences", and its research cluster "Microscopy at the Nanometer Range".
+In the 2012 Excellence Initiative, Göttingen succeeded in obtaining funds for its graduate school "Neurosciences and Molecular Biosciences" and its research cluster "Microscopy at the Nanometer Range".
+In September 2018, Göttingen succeeded in gaining funds for its research cluster "Multiscale Bioimaging" as part of the excellence initiative's successor, the Excellence Strategy.
+This cluster lost its funding for the second funding round in 2025.